-Field Description Reset Configuration (continued) • Reset to Custom Configuration-Allows you to reset the device to a custom configuration file, with the option to preserve AAF Apps.
-For more information, see Reset to Custom Configuration on page 416.
+Field Description Reset Configuration (continued) Reset to Custom Configuration-Allows you to reset the device to a custom configuration file, with the option to preserve AAF Apps.
+For more information, see Reset to Custom Configu- ration on page 341.
 Reset Button Configuration Configures the functionality of the hardware Reset button.
-When not set to Disabled, pressing the hardware Reset button for 7-20 seconds reboots the LX60 and resets it according to the selected Reset button configuration.
-(When resetting the device to its reset configuration, release the Reset button when the power LED flashes red.)
-Disabled-Pressing the hardware Reset button reboots the LX60, but does not reset any of its settings.
-Reset All-All settings, including network settings and passwords, are returned to the factory default values.
-Preserve Core Settings-(default) Setting the Reset Button Configuration to Preserve Core Settings preserves some predetermined settings that enable the LX60 to stay online after a Reset to Factory Default (for a list of settings, see Reset Configuration on page 415).
-Reset to Custom Configuration-Allows you to reset the device to a custom configuration, with the option to preserve AAF Apps.
-For more information, see Reset to Custom Configuration, ration on page 416.
+When not set to Disabled, pressing the hardware Reset button for 7-20 seconds reboots the LX40 and resets it according to the selected Reset button configuration.
+(When resetting the device to its reset configuration, release the Reset button when the power LED flashes red.) • Disabled-Pressing the hardware Reset button reboots the LX40, but does not reset any of its settings. • Reset All-All settings, including network settings and passwords, are returned to the factory default values. • Preserve Core Settings-(default) Setting the Reset Button Configuration to Preserve Core Settings preserves some predetermined settings that enable the LX40 to stay online after a Reset to Factory Default (for a list of settings, see Reset Configuration on page 340). • Reset to Custom Configuration-Allows you to reset the device to a custom configuration, with the option to preserve AAF Apps.
+For more information, see Reset to Custom Configuration on page 341.
 Note: This field only affects the hardware Reset button on the device.
 You can always use the "Reset to Factory Default" button in ACEmanager to reset the device.
+Note: If this field is set to "Reset All" and the default login password is subsequently lost, the only way to regain access to the AirLink router is through AirLink Management Service (account required).